yangmeng96/mmvmvae-hippocampal/README.md

 conda env create -f environment.yml
 ```

-## Data
+# Data

 The data can be downloaded through the link: https://datadryad.org/stash/dataset/doi:10.7280/D14X30

 # Benchmark Experiments

-To run the PolyMNIST experiment, you can use the following command from the root dir of the repository after having activated the conda environment
+To run the experiment, you can use the following command from the root dir of the repository after having activated the conda environment

 ```
 python main_rats_wsl.py model="mixedprior"